dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 > shoes hardly different from those worn 5,300 years ago by the
 > mummified man discovered in a glacier in the Austrian Alps.
 At the
 > restaurant, I will be using silverware, a Mesopotamian technology,
-> which qualifies as a “killer application” given what it allows me to
+> which qualifies as a 'killer application' given what it allows me to
 > do to the leg of lamb, such as tear it apart while sparing my
 > fingers from burns.
 I will be drinking wine, a liquid that has been
 > in use for at least six millennia." -- Nassim Taleb, Antifragle